 - Sleep Hygiene: Prioritize getting enough quality sleep.
 Establish a consistent sleep schedule and create a relaxing bedtime routine.

-- Mindfulness and Meditation: These practices can help you stay grounded and manage stress more effectively.
+- Mindfulness and Meditation: These can help you stay grounded and manage stress more effectively.

 - Journaling and Self-Reflection: Writing down your thoughts and feelings can provide clarity and emotional release.

-- Nurturing Relationships: Spend time with people who uplift and support you.
-Cultivate meaningful connections.
+- Nurturing Relationships: Cultivate meaningful connections with people who uplift and support you.

-- Setting Boundaries: Learn to say no to commitments that drain you and yes to those that energize you.
+- Setting Boundaries: Say yes to commitments that energize you and no to the ones that don’t.

-- Asking for Help and Support: Remember, it’s okay to lean on others when you need to.
-Accepting help is a form of self-care.
+- Asking for Help and Support: Remember, it’s okay to accept for help is a form of self-care.

 - Connecting with Nature: Spend time outdoors, appreciating the natural world around you.